 The school is accessible for those with wheelchairs and physical walking aids, as the building is on one level.
 A separate side gate is dedicated to access for pupils of the SSC who arrive and depart on Trafford Transport.
-Disabled toilet and changing facilities are easily available in the centre of school.
+Disabled toilet (fitted with a Closomat) and changing facilities are easily available in the centre of school.
+We also have the provision of a sensory room which is accessible to children with a sensory or emotional need throughout the school.
 As a fully inclusive school, where all children are treated equally, we encourage our children to show respect and tolerance to all.
-Disabled and physically impaired children from our SSC spend every playtime and a regular afternoon each week with mainstream children, being fully included in games and experiences by their peers.
-Children from our SSC also integrate into the mainstream classes on an individual basis for subjects that they can access.
+Disabled and physically impaired children from our SSC spend each playtime with mainstream children in their 'bubble', being fully included in games and experiences by their peers.